top of page

 This is where things can get a little technical — and where myths often take over.

-Here’s the key point:Not every change automatically means the flat plan must be updated.
+Here's the key point — not every change automatically means the flats plan must be updated.

 Myth